-The strength of lunar gravity is related to the moon's unchanging mass and the distance between the moon and the Earth.
-As the moon follows its elliptical orbit around the Earth, the distance between the two celestial objects changes.
-The moon's gravitational pull is strongest when it's closest to the Earth.
+The strength of lunar gravity is related to the moon's mass - which does not change - and the distance between the moon and the Earth.
+As the moon follows its elliptical orbit around the Earth, the distance between the two celestial objects increases and decreases.
+The moon's pull on Earth is strongest when they are nearest to each other.

 Effects of the Moon's Gravity

 The moon's gravity reaches all parts of Earth, but its pull only noticeably affects large bodies of water, resulting in tides.
 The moon's gravitational pull is strongest at the sub-lunar point, which is the point on the Earth where the moon is directly overhead.
 This point is constantly changing, and follows the path of a circle around the planet each day.
 At this point, lunar gravity causes water to bulge toward the moon, creating high tides; it also pulls water to that spot from other areas, creating low tides.

 Confusingly, the effect also occurs on the opposite, super-lunar side of the Earth where the moon is furthest away.
 This happens because the gravitational pull is stronger everywhere else, so while so much water is being pulled toward the sub-lunar point, the water at the super-lunar point is left behind to swell up and form tides.

 The moon's "perigee" is the point in its orbit where it is nearest to the Earth.
 The moon's gravitational pull on Earth is the strongest when the moon is at the perigee, which results in greater tide variation than normal.
 This variation creates slightly higher high tides and slightly lower low tides.
 Conversely, the moon's "apogee" is the point in the lunar orbit when it is farthest from the Earth, which results in slightly lower tide variation than normal.